 I’m holding on to the stator cover, that still needs sanding work and high temp flat black paint in the outer ring and behind the HONDA letters.

-We mocked up a foam battery to spec for fit into the battery/electronics tray before the tray was fabricated.
-And before the battery was ordered.
+Before ordering the EarthX battery, mocked up a foam battery to spec for fit into the battery/electronics tray before the tray was fabricated.
 Eventually it will be time to mock up another foam piece that’s equally if not more important, the custom oil tank.

 At first I was researching A and B oil tank fittings on eBay, damn those things were pricey and even more when sold together with braided lines.
 So I started looking for oil tanks that had everything attached, and found this one for $30 on eBay.
 I offered $20 and the offer was accepted.
-Hot damn.
-Not in great shape but parts could easily be salvaged off of it, and used again for this project.
+Not in great shape, but parts could easily be salvaged off of it and used again for this project.

 So back to the oil tank mock-up.
 We needed to start with an 8x8x3 shape and go from there.
 Unlike the battery who’s foam shape can’t change, I needed to find foam that we can sand down if needed and consider tab placement to hang in the frame.
-So off to Hobby Lobby I went, found something called Smoothfoam® which is more workable than styrofoam, and stacked 5 pieces of 5/8” thickness that equals 3.125”, glued it all together and had a foundation for a mock up.
+So it was off to craft store where I found something called Smoothfoam® which is more workable than styrofoam, and stacked 5 pieces of 5/8” thickness that equals 3.125”, glued it all together and had a foundation for a mock up.

-Finally finished the sanding, polishing and painting of the stator cover.
-This piece alone took the most time of all the covers, probably 30 hours over 6 weeks time.
+Finished the sanding, polishing and painting of the stator cover.
+This piece alone took the most time of all the covers, over 30 hours over 4 weeks time.

 Since other projects have picked up at the shop now that good weather is in full swing, we took a break after the brake lines were added.

 And with that, it was time to focus on searching for a headlight.
 Sounds easy, right?
 Well, if you try sourcing one that’s streetfighter-style, all you’ll come up with are cheap units between $20 and $40, or the highest priced unit, the MT-03.
-Absolutely NOTHING available in between.
+Absolutely NOTHING available in between, at least from what I searched.
 The MT-03 headlight with fairing, brackets and clamps costs well over $400.
 With a little luck, I found the same headlight with very inexpensive brackets and clamps being sold in the UK for $155 USD.

-A friend (Joe) who makes custom parts for the RC racing community was able to fabricate custom carbon fiber brackets for my light housing that turned out great.
+A friend who makes custom parts for the RC racing community (Joe Sagan/GorillaSkinz) was able to fabricate custom carbon fiber brackets for my light housing that turned out great.

-I ordered a set of 4 clamps for $12 each from speedmotoco.com that fit up to the brackets quite nicely.
+I ordered a set of 4 clamps for $13 each from speedmotoco.com that fit up to the brackets quite nicely, but there are concerns with them hitting the tank when the fork is turned completely left or right.
 In total, the setup with everything cost me under $200 as opposed to over double that.